Home Report Giffnock

 In terms of Education, Giffnock has a reputation as one of the catchment areas with top-quality state schooling.
 In the nearby area, there are nine primary schools and four high schools, including one independent school.
 An excellent education is leading to a booming housing market in the area.
 Secondary schools from East Renfrewshire often place highly on the annual league table of the top 50 state schools in Scotland, with St Ninian’s High School, Mearns Castle High School and Williamwood High School taking three out of the top five spots in recent years.

-As of August 2021, the average price for a residential property in Giffnock stood at £422,933.
-This is a fall of 1.10% in the last three months (since May 2021) and a rise of 5.42% since August 2020.
+As of June 2022, the average price for a residential property in Giffnock stood at £427,176.
+Though different property types in Giffnock have had different average selling prices over the last 12 months: £804,216 for detached properties, £401,828 for semi-detached, £512,904 for terraced, and £175,347 for flats.
 Because of its merchant history, Giffnock has many attractive and well-maintained Victorian and Edwardian properties.
 Depending on their particular size, position, features and size of land attached, it’s not uncommon for these to sell well above the £500,000 mark, with a fair few reaching close to and over £1,000,000.
 Whilst it has long been recognised that a principal driver in East Renfrewshire’s housing market is schooling, we believe there is now a direct correlation between school catchment areas and an appetite to buy a home in an attractive area.
 Demand often outstrips supply in East Renfrewshire’s housing market, with many homes going to a closing date.

 Why Use Shepherds